Industrial Valve Casting Foundry in Lancaster, PA

-Choose J. Walter Miller as Your Valve Casting Foundry in Lancaster
+Choose J. Walter Miller as Your Valve Casting Manufacturer in Lancaster

-J. Walter Miller is Pennsylvania's number one source for valve casting and manufacturing.
+J. Walter Miller is Pennsylvania's number one source for valve casting and manufacturing services.
 Bringing traditional work ethic together with modern casting technology, we meet our customers' needs with precision and timeliness.
 We are also an ISO 9000 certified foundry in Lancaster, so you can trust our attention to detail.

-For over 130 years, our business has been providing companies like yours with valve casting solutions you can count on.
+For over 130 years, our business has been providing companies like yours with valve component and body casting solutions you can count on.
 Submit your contact information through our short online form, or give us a call at 717-392-7428.